IMPORTANT

 • Turn off the gas shutoff valve at each appliance.

-• If you can’t shut off gas to an appliance, turn off the gas at the gas service shutoff valve typically located near the gas meter.
-Learn more about gas safety.
+• If you can't shut off gas to an appliance, turn off the gas at the gas service shutoff valve typically located near the gas meter.
+Learn how.
+Visit Turn Your Gas Off

 Learn how to turn off your electricity